-- You must have a valid government issued passport with at least one blank page that is not the last page;
+- A valid government-issued passport with at least one blank page that is not the last page.

-- You must submit two (2) photos following the Canada Photo Requirements;
+- Two (2) photos following the Canada Photo Requirements.

-- You must have a clean criminal history and prove it through court documents;
+- Have a clean criminal history and prove it through court documents.

-- You must sign and fill out a Visa Application Center (VAC) consent form;
+- Signed and filled out a Visa Application Center (VAC) consent form.

 How to apply for a Permanent Canada Visa?